-- The low temperature moisture extraction and the recirculation of the drying air retains the maximum amount of flavours and odours in the food and has the minimum effect/degradation of organics/nutrients within the food structure.
+- The low temperature moisture extraction and the re-circulation of the drying air retains the maximum amount of flavours and aroma in the food and has the minimum effect/degradation of organics/nutrients within the food structure.

 - The result of this is the high-quality finished products of Loyalty Pet Treats.

 Other forms of drying are effective to a point & no doubt you will hear the virtues of one over the other, but in simplistic terms, this is a break down for you.

 - Freeze-drying is NOT a food safety practice.

 - It does NOT kill bacteria